Overview

 - Morning: Arrive by bus or car, stop at the Tourist Office for a map.
 Grab a coffee at Kalbo’s Café and stroll the historic High Street.

-- Mid‑morning: Visit the Skibbereen Heritage Centre (free entry) and explore the Famine burial pits.
+- Mid-morning: Visit the Skibbereen Heritage Centre and walk the short path to the Abbeystrewry burial pits.

-- Lunch: Sample locally sourced dishes at the Church Restaurant.
+- Lunch: Sample locally sourced dishes at the Church Restaurant or pick up market produce for a riverside picnic.

-- Afternoon: Cycle the Atlantic Loop to Tragumna Beach, dip in the sea, then head to Lough Hyne for a guided kayak.
+- Afternoon: Cycle the Atlantic Loop to Tragumna Beach, then head to Lough Hyne for a guided kayak session.

-- Evening: Return to town for a pint at the Corner Bar and, if timing aligns, catch a performance at the West Cork Arts Centre during the Skibbereen Arts Festival.
+- Evening: Return to town for a pint at the Corner Bar.
+If visiting in late July, check the West Cork Arts Centre schedule for festival performances.